 There are so many great places to eat in Athens that it’s hard to know where to start.
 Here are a few of our favorites:

-- Tavros Taverna: This is an awesome place for traditional Greek food.
+• Tavros Taverna: This is a fantastic place for traditional Greek food.
 The Souvlaki is delicious, and the Gyro platter is huge!

 If you’re planning a trip to Athens, you might be wondering how many days you should spend in the city.
 While there’s no one-size-fits-all answer to this question, there are some factors to consider that can help you decide how long to stay.